Azure/application-gateway-kubernetes-ingress/docs/ingress-v1.md

       - path: /foo*            # this would be converted to /foo since pathType is Exact
         pathType: Exact
       - path: /bar             # this would be converted to /bar* since pathType is Prefix
         pathType: Prefix
+      - path: /baz*             # this would stay /baz* since pathType is Prefix
+        pathType: Prefix
 ```